slatedocs/slate/source/includes/accesstype/_deprecated-for-platform-customers.md

-# For Platform Customers
+# [*DEPRECATED*] For Platform Customers

+The below APIs are deprecated.
+Please use this instead.

 The customers of Quintype platform can use below APIs for subscriptions in Accesstype.

-## POST Preview a subscription without login
+## [Deprecated] POST Preview a subscription without login

 ```shell--request
 curl -H "content-type: application/json" https://sketches.quintype.com/api/v1/members/me/subscriptions/preview-without-login -d '{